JanHerca/urantiapedia/output/wikijs/en/help/github_articles_markdown.md

 ## Sending files

-If you are a “Chief Editor” using GitHub you can submit articles as detailed in [Chief Editors Help](/en/help/github); if you are an “Assistant Editor”, you can simply send the Markdown files to any Administrator's email or to urantiapedia@gmail.com.
+If you are a “Editor-in-Chief” using GitHub you can submit articles as detailed in [Editors-in-Chief Help](/en/help/github); if you are an “Assistant Editor”, you can simply send the Markdown files to any Administrator's email or to urantiapedia@gmail.com.

 ## External links